Planning Your Trip

 For all its charms, Fort Worth has lacked the burgeoning hotel scene that Dallas has, mostly forcing travelers to rely on generic chains.
 Luckily, that's largely changing and travelers can rest their heads at upscale options like the fully-restored Stockyards Hotel, right in the heart of the action; the opulent Ashton in the center of downtown; or the brand-new Sinclair, a Marriott Autograph Collection member in an Art Deco landmark building.

-Fort Worth is serviced by the Dallas/Fort Worth International Airport (DFW), the fourth-largest airport in the United States, serving more than 60 million passengers each year.
+Fort Worth is serviced by the Dallas/Fort Worth International Airport (DFW), the fourth-busiest airport in the United States, serving more than 60 million passengers each year.
 The airport is a hub for American Airlines and serves nearly 150 domestic destinations and upwards of 50 international destinations.
 It is around a 30-minute drive from downtown Fort Worth.

 Money Saving Tips